tonyvx/007x/hr_efficiency/HR_Analysis.md

 ![](HR_Analysis_files/figure-html/plot_data_exp_analysis_Work_accident-1.png)<!-- -->

 * Among employees who did not have work accident, we can see employees quitting at low, medium and high satisfaction levels.
 This trend follows among folks who had accident.
-* Also very percent of employees who had accident are actually leaving, which means accidents are not impacting there work long term.
+* Also, very small percent of employees who had accident are leaving, which means accidents are not impacting there work long term.
 * Work_accident does not seem to high of a concern for employees to leave.

 #### salary